 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated at the initial date of recognition, and only if the criteria in Ind AS 109 are satisfied.
 For liabilities designated as FVTPL, fair value gains/losses attributable to changes in own credit risk are recognised in OCI.
-These gains/loss are not subsequently transferred to the statement of profit and loss.
-However, the Company may transfer the cumulative gain or loss within equity.
+These gains/loss are not subsequently transferred to P & L. However, the Company may transfer the cumulative gain or loss within equity.
 All other charge in fair value of such liability are recognised in the statement of profit or loss.
 The Company has not designated any financial liability as at fair value through profit or loss.

-Financial liabilities at FVTPL represented by contingent consideration are measured at fair value with all changes recognised in the statement of profit and loss
+Financial liabilities at FVTPL represented by contingent consideration are measured at fair value with all changes recognised in the statement